YamamotoDesu/HelloRxSwift/README.md

 # HelloRxSwift
 The heart of the RxSwift framework is based on observable which is also known as a sequence.

+## ■ Observable
 Observable is the sequence of data or events which can be subscribed and can be extended by applying different Rx operators like map, filter, flatMap, etc.
 It can receive data asynchronously.

-## ■ Observable
-### 1. "just" is an observable sequence containing the single specified element.
+### 1. just is an observable sequence containing the single specified element.

 ```swift
 import RxSwift